 You can start by pampering yourself with this!

 God desires for us to be healthy and strong and to take care of our bodies, mind, and spirit.
 “Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
 You do not belong to yourself.” – 2 Corinthians 6:19.

 Fuel your body with healthy eating habits and supplements that are vital in sustaining your immune system and general well being.

 Eat healthy home-cooked meals instead of ‘fast’ food.

 Don’t unnecessarily tax your body.
 Give it the rest, nutritious food, and exercise it needs.

-Don’t forget to drink lots of water to stay hydrated.
-Water is very good for the skin, it helps with digestion and boosts your immune system.
+Don’t forget to drink significant amounts of water to stay hydrated.
+Water is very good for the skin, it helps digestion and boosts your immune system.

 #3.
 Find Joy In Simple Things